sebyakuya/SimpleSubstitutionDecipher/README.md

 THBONKFREGJVUMIYDALCSQWZPX

-EAORSNITUCMDLPGQBYVAZFJXKW
+EAOSRNIDLCTUMPBGVYQHFZJÑXKW

 This means that T will be E, H will be A, etc.
-The first one is the frecuency of the encrypted text, the second one is your language frecuency (in this case, it's spanish without Ñ)
+The first one is the frecuency of the encrypted text, the second one is your language frecuency

 text.txt
 asdflñkjasef lasnf sñadfj lñasnflkasnfkl nasklñh foñkjasñkfjasjdfasf